0xSpaceShard/starknet-devnet/README.md

 cargo run -- --dump-path <PATH>
 ```

+- Loading on request:
+```
+curl -X POST http://<HOST>:<PORT>/load -d '{ "path": <PATH> }' -H "Content-Type: application/json"
+```

 Currently, dumping produces a list of received transactions that is stored on disk.
 Conversely, loading is implemented as the re-execution of transactions from a dump.
 This means that timestamps of `StarknetBlock` will be different.

-Loading on request:
-```
-curl -X POST http://<HOST>:<PORT>/load -d '{ "path": <PATH> }' -H "Content-Type: application/json"
-```

 ### Cross-version disclaimer